e1miran/Now-Playing-Serato/docs/templatevariables.rst

      - Local filename of the media
    * - genre
      - Genre of the song
+   * - hostip
+     - IP address of the machine running Now Playing
+   * - hostfqdn
+     - Fully qualified hostname of the machine running Now Playing
+   * - hostname
+     - Short hostname of the machine running Now Playing
+   * - httpport
+     - Port number that is running the web server
    * - key
      - Key of the song
    * - label